robgonnella/releasaurus/book/src/commands.md

 # Commands

-Releasaurus provides commands for release automation and inspection: two that work together to create a safe, reviewable release process, and one for querying release information.
-The two-stage release approach ensures that all changes are reviewed before publication while automating the tedious aspects of version management and changelog generation.
+Releasaurus provides commands for release automation and inspection to create a safe, reviewable release process.
+The goal is to help ensure that all changes are reviewed before publication while automating the tedious aspects of version management and changelog generation.

 **Important**: Releasaurus operates entirely through forge platform APIs without requiring local repository clones.
 You can run these commands from any location with network access to your forge platform.

 ## Command Overview